PennyLaneAI/pennylane/doc/development/guide/tests.rst

 This test will be marked automatically as a ``core`` test.

 On the other hand, some tests require specific interfaces and need to be marked in order to be run on our Github test suite.
-Tests involving interfaces have to be marked with their respective marker: ``@pytest.mark.autograd``, ``@pytest.mark.torch``, ``@pytest.mark.tf`` and ``@pytest.mark.jax``.
+Tests involving interfaces have to be marked with their respective marker:

+- ``@pytest.mark.autograd``,

+- ``@pytest.mark.torch``,

+- ``@pytest.mark.tf``, and

+- ``@pytest.mark.jax``.

 If tests involve multiple interfaces, one should add the marker ``@pytest.mark.all_interfaces``.
 Additionally, it is now prohibited to use ``importorskip`` to import interface packages inside of a test.
 Interface tests must be written separately for each interface and without the use of fixtures to span multiple interfaces.
 Instead, the package related to interfaces can directly be imported in a marked test.
 Tests with interface markers are automatically skipped if the necessary interfaces are not installed.

-Tests that are not marked but do import an interface will lead to a failure in the Github test suite.
+Tests that are not marked but do import an interface will lead to a failure in the GitHub test suite.

 Below you can find an example for testing a PennyLane template with Jax: